What is linseed oil?

 - It has a natural appearance, but other oils are essential for a glossy appearance.

 - Less durability than other finishes

-- Can only be applied on bare wood
+- It can only be applied on bare wood.

 - You can still feel the wood’s grain after finishing